 TimeXtender began supporting Azure SQL Database with the release of version 17.5.
 Azure SQL Single Database is a fully managed, database-as-a-service in the Microsoft Azure Cloud.
 This service is always running the latest SQL Engine, never require patches or updating and can be deployed in minutes.
 When configured using the "Serverless" Compute Tier, the database can even scale and pause automatically based on workload.
 It is an ideal solution for most cloud-based data warehouses utilizing fewer than billion row tables and requiring less than several terabytes of storage.

-Unfortunately, Azure SQL Database does not support cross-database queries, so the typical architecture of having separate Staging and Data Warehouse databases is not ideal.
-In this case, we can configure TimeXtender to connect to the same database for both layers, and separate the tables logically by using separate schemas.
+Important: Azure SQL Database does not support cross-database queries, so the typical architecture of having separate Staging and Data Warehouse databases is not ideal.
+In this case, we need to configure TimeXtender to setup Staging & the Data Warehouse to use a shared Azure SQL Database, and prevent table naming collisions using separate schemas.

 In this article you will learn how to:

 - Configure an Azure SQL Database